 A: I usually say about a thousand.
-In reality it could be more-- but it isn't important to me.
-The goal is not in the quantity or the package, but rather if the work has resulted in happy clients, happy consumers and healthy brands.
+In reality it could be many more-- but it isn't important.
+The goal is not in the quantity, but rather if work has resulted in happy clients, happy consumers and healthy brands.
 My goal for a brand is that it speaks to the right consumer right now.
 My goal for the client is that she/he will feel that I care about our interaction and want to strive for the same vision.
 These are soft values.

 Q: Do you only design for FMCG?

 A: FMCG is what I am known for and best at, there is no doubt about that.
 But the answer is: No!
 First, let me say that 90% of projects come in as a packaging project but evolve into further projects.
 Finding the core of the brand is precursor to designing the packaging.
 If we find that the core is not reflecting the values, we can expand the project into a brand study.
 This is often the case.

 New packaging is strategic and often triggers the need to make a parallel shift for the brand in all tactical areas as well, so often we will look over the entire brand application and create an accompanying guideline for internal and external users.

 It is also fully possible for companies to come to Bakerscape for visual identities without a packaging need.
 My usp, however, is in my ability to lead and create the right solutions for fmcg, fast-moving consumer goods-- from start to production.

 A: Despite the mini format, yes!
 It just so happens that many clients get one and the same person as account director, art director, designer, and production leader!
 That ability proves to be very much appreciated by experienced brand managers who need to keep tabs on their time and budget, and want an easier process than the traditional agency provides.